Getting To Know You: Literary Character Analysis

 • Did you know there were 13 Oz books and many short stories?

-The character became even more popular in the 1939 film adaptation The Wizard of Oz, and she continues to capture the interest and curiosity of audiences today -- most notably through the re-envisioning of this character through the eyes of author Gregory Maguire in his novel Wicked, which inspired the massive hit Broadway musical of the same name.
+She continues to capture the interest and curiosity of audiences today, most notably through the re-envisioning of this character through the eyes of author Gregory Maguire in his novel Wicked, which inspired the massive hit Broadway musical of the same name.

-• What is so captivating about this character who really doesn't have that much screen time in the original film and is treated as abjectly evil?
+• What is so captivating about this character who doesn't have that much screen time in the original film and is treated as abjectly evil?

-There's a popular meme on the internet that deconstructs this:
+There's a popular meme on the internet that deconstructs this.

 wicked witch meme

 Dorothy Gale kills the sister of the Wicked Witch of the West (mistakenly or not).
-Then, she proceeds to essentially rob her grave with the help of Glinda the Good Witch.
+Then, she proceeds to rob her grave with the help of Glinda the Good Witch.

-• Is that really so wrong?
+• Is that so wrong?

 Everything the audience knows about this witch is hearsay from Glinda.